BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report.rst

 :Contact: mauger@lpccaen.in2p3.fr
 :Date: 2016-06-27

-This note  explains the Cadfaelbrew installation  procedure on Xubuntu Linux 14.04 (LTS) (64-bits).
-Cadfaelbrew is a package manager, derived from the  Linux/Homebrew projects.
+This note  explains the CadfaelBrew installation  procedure on Xubuntu Linux 14.04 (LTS) (64-bits).
+CadfaelBrew is a package manager, derived from the  Linux/Homebrew projects.
 It allows  you to  install various software *formulas*.
 Thanks to the generic ``brew`` utility, you will be able to  install the *Cadfael* formula which  includes Boost, CAMP, CLHEP, ROOT, Geant4...  that is  all the software you need to run Bayeux and the  SuperNEMO software.
 Other formulas can  also be added (Bayeux, Falaise...).
-This is out of the scope of this document which concentrates on the installation of the basic layer of Cadfaelbrew and Cadfael formulas.
+This is out of the scope of this document which concentrates on the installation of the basic layer of CadfaelBrew and Cadfael formulas.

 CadfaelBrew is hosted at https://github.com/SuperNEMO-DBD/.